About Autism Spectrum Disorders

 Five of the ten critical themes for autism spectrum disorder research highlighted in the US federal Interagency Autism Coordinating Committee's 2011 Strategic Plan for Autism Research, "prevention," "earlier detection," "lifespan perspective," "community engagement," and “ethical, legal and social implications,” are embodied in a public health, as opposed to a strictly biomedical, approach to autism spectrum disorder research.
 The same federal council selected several publications from the A.J.
 Drexel Autism Institute as some of the top 20 influential advances in autism research of 2015.

 The A.J.
 Drexel Autism Institute is the first research organization built around a public health science approach to understanding and addressing the challenges of autism spectrum disorders.
-The Autism Institute's mission is to discover, develop, promote and disseminate population-level and community-based approaches that will prevent autism-associated morbidity and disability and improve the quality of life for individuals with autism of all ages.
+The Autism Institute's mission is to understand and address the challenges of autism by discovering, developing, and sharing population-level and community-based public health science.